Cozy Neoclassical Living Room Design

 Consider a tall, slender palm or a fiddle-leaf fig for a dramatic statement.
 Smaller ferns or succulents in simple ceramic pots can add subtle touches on shelves or side tables.
 Avoid overly ornate planters.
 This introduces a living, breathing element that complements the natural theme.

 Start with a base of soft, muted whites like oyster shell or linen white to mimic sun-bleached shores.
 Introduce secondary tones of dune beige or bisque for warmth and grounding, reminiscent of sandy beaches.
 For that quintessential coastal feel, layer in seafoam or sky blue as primary accents, reflecting the ocean's vastness.
-A subtle touch of faded coral or dusty periwinkle can add a sophisticated, sun-kissed charm without overwhelming the calm.
-The truth is, balance is everything; let the lighter shades dominate, allowing the blues and greens to whisper, not shout.
+A subtle touch of faded coral or dusty periwinkle can add a sophisticated, sun-kissed charm without overwhelming the calm. balance is everything; let the lighter shades dominate, allowing the blues and greens to whisper, not shout.

 Natural elements are non-negotiable here.
 Think bleached or distressed oak for coffee tables and side tables, offering a weathered, authentic feel that tells a story.
 Wicker and rattan, woven into armchairs or storage baskets, introduce an organic texture that instantly evokes a relaxed, beachy vibe.
 Most people forget that textiles are just as crucial; crisp linen slipcovers on sofas and armchairs, alongside soft cotton throws, invite comfort and a sense of effortless living.
 These materials don't just look good; they create a tactile experience, a subtle invitation to unwind.